 Where To Start

 A good place to start your house swap journey is by becoming a member of house-exchange websites.
-Sites such as HomeExchange are a good place to start learning about what they have to offer.
+Sites like HomeExchange are a good place to start learning about what they offer.

 It is recommended to pick a destination or area you are interested in traveling to first.
 Then, start browsing the site to see which members live there and if any are interested in coming to your city.
 Once you have found a potential host, you need to stay in close contact with them as you finalize the swap.